PeterHristov/psus/README.md

 # psus
-Code for the probabilistic subset simulation algorithm described in "Subset simulation for probabilistic computer models"
+Code for the probabilistic subset simulation algorithm described in "Subset simulation for probabilistic computer models" (to appear).